Yaakov Yitzchok Ruderman: Career

 In 1924, two years before receiving semikhah (ordination), Ruderman married Faiga Kramer from a rabbinical family.

 In 1930, he joined his father-in-law, Rabbi Sheftel Kramer, at the latter's yeshiva in New Haven, Connecticut.
-In 1931, the Ruderman family moved to Cleveland, Ohio, where he served as one of the teachers at the Telshe Yeshiva.
+In 1931, the Ruderman family moved to Cleveland, Ohio, along with the rest of the New Haven Yeshiva, where he continued to serve as one of its teachers.